bikemap/BMQuadtree/README.md

 ## TODO

+* [ ] Dependency managers (cocoapods, carthage, swiftpm)
 * [ ] Unify/clean-up after removing object from tree
 * [ ] Add object to quadtree with a given quad
 * [ ] Remove object from the given quadtree node

 ## Creating A Tree

-A tree is initialised with a bounding quad (axis-aligned bounding rectangle) and a minimum cell size.
+A tree is initialised with a bounding quad (axis-aligned bounding rectangle), a minimum cell size and a maximum depth.

 ```swift
 let tree = BMQuadtree(